ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-6/README.md

     Switched to branch 'with-okta-security'
     Your branch is up to date with 'origin/with-okta-security'.
     ```
-- [ ] Using an text editor, open __src > shared > config.js__.
+- [ ] Set your Okta configuration via environment variables:
-- [ ] Replace "enter-value-here" with values from your Okta developer console:
+    - [ ] Set the Issuer URI from your Okta API Authorization Servers:
         ```
-    // The Issuer URI from your Okta API Authorization Servers: export const OAUTH_ISSUER = 'enter-value-here';

-    // From your Okta applications list, or on the "General" tab of a specific application: export const CLIENT_ID = 'enter-value-here';
+        export VUE_APP_OKTA_OAUTH_ISSUER='enter-value-here'
         ```
-- [ ] Save the changes you made in config.js.
+    - [ ] Set the client ID using the value from your Okta applications list, or on the "General" tab of your new application:
+        ```
+        export VUE_APP_OKTA_CLIENT_ID='enter-value-here'
+        ```
 - [ ] Log out of Okta if you are still logged in.
-- [ ] Run `yarn install` to install new dependencies.
+- [ ] In the same terminal window where you set your environment variables, run `yarn install` to install new dependencies.
-- [ ] Run `yarn serve` to start the application.
+- [ ] In the same terminal window where you set your environment variables, run `yarn serve` to start the application.
 - [ ] Open your browser and visit [http://localhost:8080/](http://localhost:8080/)

-__NOTE:__ If the page is blank, the changes you made in `config.js` are either not saved or are incorrect and must be fixed before continuing.
+__NOTE:__ If the page is blank, the environment variable settings from above are incorrect and must be fixed before continuing.

 It should look identical to the previous version with a new "Login" link and without the "Menu Categories" and "Menu Items" links: